A Revolutionary Reversible Trifocal Lens Exchange Procedure

 Exploiting the benefits of reversibility and adjustability

-The DUET Lens Exchange Procedure is an adjustable option which allows you to treat an even wider range of patients to meet both their visual and lifestyle needs.
+The Sulcoflex DUET Lens Exchange Procedure is an adjustable option which allows you to treat an even wider range of patients to meet both their visual and lifestyle needs.
 Unlike traditional multifocal IOLs or refractive laser treatments, the DUET Lens procedure is easily reversed.

 Refractive change or surprise cannot be predicted, and nor can a failure to neuro-adapt.
 Through the DUET procedure, the optic system can be easily adjusted or converted back to monofocality in a straightforward procedure.